safaris since 1995

 The Nyika Plateau averages a height of 2,000 m above sea level, and is one of the only places in Africa that visitors can walk unguided through the networks of footpaths covering the hills.
 With almost 100 species of recorded mammals including Burchell’s zebra that is endemic to the Nyika and the most concentrated leopard population in central Africa, game viewing is good all year round, and the flatness of the plateau makes visibility good.
 This area is popular for cycling too, and it is possible to hire a bike and go for a quick ride in one of the most unique places in Africa.

 The Liwonde National Park has a variety of animals that are stereotypically African, such as large herds of elephants, hippo pods in the lake, and many different antelope including the majestic sable.
-This park has been described as fulfilling one of the most romantic notions of Africa, and ‘quintessentially African’.
-The park has a range of habitats with seven different plant communities, thus providing a large variety of both vegetation and animals to watch and learn about.
+This park has been described as fulfilling many romantic notions about Africa, and ‘quintessentially African’.
+The park has multiple distinct habitats with seven different plant communities, providing a large variety of both vegetation and animals to watch and learn about.

 Other national parks and nature reserves that are worth a mention include the Vwaza Marsh, the Zomba Plateau and the Thyolo Region.